Login

 Benjamin Thorn was born in Canberra and studied at the Canberra School of Music and the University of Sydney.
 He has a PhD in Theatre Semiotics and a DipEd.
 He is both a composer and a performer, mostly on the recorder.

 His compositional output includes a range of instrumental, vocal, choral and music theatre works.
 He has gained wide acclaim for his works for recorder.
-In 1986 Pipistrelli gialli was an official Australian submission to the World Music Days.
-He edited Recorders at Large a two volume collection of mostly Australian recorder music published by Currency Press which has received considerable critical acclaim.
+In 1986 Pipistrelli gialli was an official Australian submission to the ISCM World Music Days.
+He edited Recorders at Larg, a two-volume collection of mostly Australian recorder music published by Currency Press, which has received considerable critical acclaim.
 The voice of the crocodile... (published by Moeck Verlag) was a set work for the International Recorder Competition in Karlsruhe in 1992.
-In 1991 Missa sine verbum won the 2MBS FM Young Composers Award, and Two diagonals and a squiggle the Fellowship of Australian Composers competition with The voice of the crocodile... being commended in the same competition.
+In 1991, Missa sine verbum won the 2MBS FM Young Composers Award, and Two diagonals and a squiggle the Fellowship of Australian Composers competition, with The voice of the crocodile... being commended in the same competition.
+Bell Play was performed in the ISCM World Music Days in Belgium in 2012.

-He has edited and arranged seventeenth century works by Strozzi, Castello and Caccini for recorder for Saraband Music and a collection of piano music for children by Larry Sitsky for Currency Press.
+He has edited and arranged 17th-century works by Strozzi, Castello and Caccini for recorder for Saraband Music, and a collection of piano music for children by Larry Sitsky for Currency Press.
 He is currently involved in editing and producing publications for Orpheus Music in Armidale.
+He is the artistic director of the New England Bach Festival.

-He has performed as a soloist and with a number of groups around Australia and has conducted many workshops for schools and other groups.
+Benjamin Thorn has performed as a soloist and with a number of groups around Australia and conducted many workshops for schools and other groups.

-Since none of the above activities pay particularly well he has worked as a research person, mainly in the field of education and training and as a TAFE teacher.
+Since none of the above activities pay particularly well he has worked as a research person, mainly in the field of education and training and as a TAFE teacher, and currently lectures in music education at the University of New England.

 He believes not enough music is inspired by vegetables and crocodiles.